edigreat/scoreboardApp/README.md

 This repo is a exercise from the following course on Learning Elm lang: http://courses.knowthen.com/courses/elm-for-beginners

-I wrote some extra code for testing and refactor some code into modules
+I wrote some extra code for testing and refactor some code into modules.